We added new retail items to our line to add comfort to CPAP and oxygen therapy.

 Placement With Packaging

 The easiest place to teach patients how to use your products is on the packaging or on inserts you include with products.
 Many manufacturers cover this step with instructions that you can pass along to your patients.
-However, if your products do not come with instructions or you think they could use further explanation, add a supplemental flyer, booklet or instruction sheet.
+However, if your products do not come with instructions or you think they could use further explanation, add a supplemental flier, booklet or instruction sheet.
 Here are tips for making instructions simple to understand:

 Put the most important information first—many people with limited health literacy read only the first few words of a page.